angusmhlee113/EventBus/README.md

 # EventBus
-EventBus written in Go Lang
+A simple event bus that is written in Go Lang to, just a simple proof of concept to see if understanding the logic behind it.